 A great PBS documentary about the criminal justice system and what is and what is not meaningful and real rehabilitation.
 People of color constitute the majority of the 2.1 million people who are imprisoned today in our country.
 An in-depth, 4 hour documentary that details the struggles and successes of inmates who are also students working towards college degrees while serving time in the New York correctional system.

 We invite everyone to listen to the incredible podcast series, “White Lies”, created by NPR regarding the murder of UU Minister Rev. James Reeb during the Civil Rights events in 1965.

 “Akeela and the Bee“

 A story about an 11-year old girl who participates in the national spelling bee.
 The director, Doug Atchison, was inspired to write the story when he noticed that a most of the children who participate in the spelling bee come from well-to-do backgrounds.
 He wanted to portray the complexity of stereotypes regarding African Americans, particularly the impact on children, their communities, and their school system.

-The hope is that the showing of this documentary will coincide with the “Giving Beyond Our Walls” recipient for the month of May 2019, the United Negro College Fund (www.uncf.org/).
+The showing of this documentary coincided with the “Giving Beyond Our Walls” recipient for the month of May 2019, the United Negro College Fund (www.uncf.org/).
 An Independent Lens documentary shown on PBS, HBCU’s are described on the website as being “havens” for Black intellectuals, artists, and revolutionaries, being “unapologetically black”, and telling the story of Americans who refused to be denied a higher education, thereby “creating a set of institutions that would influence and shape the landscape of the country for centuries to come.”